MoonshotAI/Kimina-Prover-Preview/README.md

 - **SotA performance**: It achieves 80%+ pass rate on miniF2F benchmark for the first time, among all published results.
 It outperforms all prior works such as BFS-Prover (72.9%, previous SotA), Hunyuan-Prover, DeepSeek-Prover and Leanabelle-Prover by a large margin.
 - **High Sample Efficiency**: Kimina-Prover Preview delivers strong results even with very small sample budget, e.g.  68.85% on pass@32 and 65.16% on pass@8.
 - **Open Source**: We release two distilled versions of our RL model and one autoformalization model on [Hugging Face](https://huggingface.co/collections/AI-MO/kimina-prover-preview-67fb536b883d60e7ca25d7f9).
 We also release a rectified version of miniF2F-test as our model helps to identify at least 5 problems in the miniF2F-test dataset that were wrongly formalized.
 All proofs found by Kimina-Prover Preview in miniF2F-test are also released in [this repo](minif2f_test_solved.zip) (zipped to avoid contamination).
+Lastly, we release [Kimina Lean Server](https://github.com/project-numina/kimina-lean-server), the workhorse Lean server used during the entire training process of Kimina-Prover.